Onsemi (NASDAQ:ON) Issues Q2 2024 Earnings Guidance

 Onsemi (NASDAQ:ON – Get Free Report) updated its second quarter 2024 earnings guidance on Monday.
 The company provided EPS guidance of 0.860-0.980 for the period, compared to the consensus EPS estimate of 1.010.
 The company issued revenue guidance of $1.7 billion-$1.8 billion, compared to the consensus revenue estimate of $1.8 billion.
 Onsemi also updated its Q2 guidance to $0.86-0.98 EPS.

-Onsemi (NASDAQ:ON – Get Free Report) last posted its quarterly earnings data on Monday, April 29th.
-The semiconductor company reported $1.08 earnings per share for the quarter, topping the consensus estimate of $1.04 by $0.04.
-The firm had revenue of $1.86 billion during the quarter, compared to analyst estimates of $1.85 billion.
-Onsemi had a return on equity of 31.36% and a net margin of 26.46%.
-The business’s quarterly revenue was down 4.9% on a year-over-year basis.
-During the same period last year, the company posted $1.19 EPS.
-As a group, equities analysts forecast that Onsemi will post 4.26 EPS for the current fiscal year.
+Onsemi (NASDAQ:ON – Get Free Report) last issued its earnings results on Monday, April 29th.
+The semiconductor company reported $1.08 earnings per share for the quarter, beating analysts’ consensus estimates of $1.04 by $0.04.
+The firm had revenue of $1.86 billion for the quarter, compared to analyst estimates of $1.85 billion.
+Onsemi had a net margin of 26.46% and a return on equity of 31.36%.
+The company’s quarterly revenue was down 4.9% on a year-over-year basis.
+During the same quarter last year, the business posted $1.19 earnings per share.
+Equities research analysts predict that Onsemi will post 4.26 earnings per share for the current fiscal year.

 Onsemi Company Profile